Monster truck show in Hamburg had to be canceled due to increased exhaust emissions

 particulates

 With particulates are small solid particles resulting from the combustion of fuels or from the abrasion of tires, brake pads and road surfaces.
-In addition to organic components such as soot from tire and tar particles, inorganic components such as ammonium, nitrate and sulphate salts as well as metals and their oxides are deposited on the fine dust particles.
+In addition to organic components such as soot from tire and tar particles, inorganic components such as ammonium, nitrate and sulphate salts as well as metals and their oxides are deposited on the particulate matter particles.
 The fine particles can have serious effects on air quality and health.

 Sulphur dioxide (SO₂)